Two white students working on an assignment in a post-secondary library

 You've done your homework, researched post-secondary educational options, and know exactly where you're going to study.
 Next, you need to figure out how to pay for it.
+What are your options for loans, bursaries and scholarships?
+Find out more by exploring this section.

 There are many options for financing your education or training.
 These can include:

-• Apprenticeship and co-op education programs
+• Earnings from apprenticeship and co-op education programs.

 It Pays to Stay